 Example: No students attended the lecture.

-Exclamative determiners
+Exclamative determiner

 They are used to express surprise, emotion, or strong feelings and include words like “what” and “such.”